 Why Forcing Yourself Can Backfire

 How many times have you heard someone say, “Just do it!” (besides Nike), or “Who cares if you’re scared!”
 Most of the time this kind of advice is well intentioned and works like a charm.
-Moving forward when we’re scared can make miracles happen.
+Moving forward when you’re scared can make miracles happen.
 Then there are those other times, when you try to push yourself or let yourself be pushed by someone else, and it’s disastrous.

 One step forward leads to ten steps back.